 The Biggest Book World News of the Week

-Here you have it, the most popular stories from this week’s installments of Today in Books.
+Here are the most clicked-on stories from Today in Books this week.

 The comments section is moderated according to our community guidelines.
 Please check them out so we can maintain a safe and supportive community of readers!